DigiNode-Tools/diginode-tools/README.md

 ## Compatibility

 - DigiNode Tools should work with most Ubuntu or Debian based systems.
 A 64-bit OS is required.
 Both ARM64 and x86_64 hardware are supported.
 It has been designed with headless operation in mind.
-- A DigiByte Node typically requires ~6Gb RAM but this can be higher during the intial sync.
-For this reason, a device with at least 8Gb RAM is strongly recommended.
+- A full DigiNode (DigiByte + DigiAssets) typically requires a device with at least 8Gb RAM.
 4Gb RAM will work with a SWAP file but performance will be very sluggish - this is fine for testing, but definitely not recommended for long term use.
-Less than 4Gb RAM is definitely not recommended.
-(DigiByte Core's memory requirements exceed that of Bitcoin due to multi-algo.)
+- If your device has 4Gb RAM, you should be able to run a DigiByte Node, or a DigiAsset Node, but probably not both together.
-- A DigiAsset Node requires ~2Gb RAM.
-If your device has less than 4Gb RAM, you can't run a DigiByte Node, but can still support the network by running a DigiAsset Node.
+- If your device has 2Gb RAM, you won't be able to run a DigiByte Node, but a DigiAsset Node should be fine.
+(A DigiAsset Node requires ~2Gb RAM.)
-- A DigiByte Node and DigiAsset Node together often exceed 8GB RAM so a SWAP file is required on any device with 8Gb RAM or less.
+- Regardless of how much memory your device has, it is always sensible to have a swap file.
 DigiNode Setup can help configure this for you.
 - As of December 2022, the DigiByte blockchain currently requires around 43Gb of disk space.
 If you are setting up a DigiNode, a minimum 90Gb of free disk space is recommended, to allow for future growth.
 - When using a Raspberry Pi 4, booting from an SSD via USB is highly recommended.
 If you have an 8Gb Pi, it is possible to boot from a microSD card, though this is not recommended for long term use.
 - If you are interested in building your own DigiNode using a Raspberry Pi 4, you can find a list of the parts you need [here](docs/suggested_hardware.md).